ShenZheng2000/Semantic-Guided-Low-Light-Image-Enhancement/README.md

 - You can also put custom datasets or your own low-light images in this folder for testing.
 Example: `data/test_data/yourDataset/`

 ### Training Dataset
-- Downloaded the official training images from [BaiduYun](https://pan.baidu.com/s/19ez3dM079WksPRB0Xw98kg) with password `n93t`.
+- Downloaded the official training images from [GoogleDrive](https://drive.google.com/file/d/1GAB3uGsmAyLgtDBDONbil08vVu5wJcG3/view).
 - Move the unzipped file into `data/train_data/`.

 NOTE: If you don't have BaiduYun account, you can download both the training and the testing dataset via [Google Drive](https://drive.google.com/drive/folders/1RIQsP5ap5QU7LstHPknOffQZeqht_FCh)